 If you are struggling with the work load or any number of outside stressors and distractions, it might be easy to become overwhelmed at what seems to be insurmountable expectations.
 So instead, simply taking it one step at a time.
 Focus only on what you need to do next.
 Collect the data.
 Perform the interview.
 Create the first draft of the design.
 Then you can focus on collaborating, interpreting, or completing for the next step.
 As you start to check one thing, then another, then another off the list you will slowly but surely cover ground and gain momentum and confidence along the way.

-Consider having a thoughtful conversation with your supervisor to increase job satisfaction.
+3. Consider having a conversation with your supervisor to increase job satisfaction.

 Maybe you did enter into your internship with unrealistic expectations and haven’t held back in making comparisons.
 And while it is vital to your own success and satisfaction to have an open mind anytime you enter the unknown, there also is no sense in building resentment if you have control to influence the situation in a positive manner.
 If you can have a respectful, unbiased, and well thought-out conversation with your supervisor to suggest specific ways you believe the internship experience could be improved, then by all means do so.

-What if it’s not you that is the problem?
+What if it really isn't you that is the problem?

 Even after some serious-self reflection and exhausted all of your mentorship resources, you may come to the conclusion that it is actually a problem that is much bigger than your approach or attitude towards it.
 This is rare, but in the off-chance that your internship is really not cracked up to even your lowest expectations, it might be time to hit the road.

-Be sure to handle the experience professionally, so don’t just stop showing up to work.
+Be sure to handle the experience of quitting your internship abroad early professionally, so don’t just stop showing up to work.
 Speak directly with your supervisor and make sure your concerns are heard.
 Wrap up any loose strings that may be pertinent to your future (i.e. proof of employment or a record you might need to get credit for your internship).
 Speak with your academic advisor from your home university if it is relevant.
 Be sure to write reviews of your internship experiences online so that future students will not fall victim to an unproductive and unsatisfying professional experience abroad.

 Pack your bags and head home; don’t chalk it up as a wasted experience.
 The process is still an incredible learning opportunity (not many students knows the joy from the empowerment felt from self-advocacy in the workplace!).
 Use your internship abroad as fuel for your next life experiences, you wise old owl, you.